copperdogma/next-authjs-psql-base-template/scratchpad.md

   - [ ] AI needs a solid way to interact/query the UI.
 Modern UIs are often too complex for the AI to understand how it will end up being rendered.
   - [ ] AI needs a way to add items to the log, spin up the server, run their manual tests (or a scripted e2e test perhaps), and check the logs afterward.

-Okay, here's a comprehensive markdown checklist of suggestions to improve the codebase, with details to guide another AI in implementing them:

 ## Codebase Improvement Checklist

 ### 1. Firebase Integration Clarification & Streamlining